codewithgauravgupta/django_app/steps.md

     "last_name": "Hey"
 }

-## Create auth app for register and login of users:
+## Create auth app for register of users:

 * Now that we are done with the user application, we can confidently move on to adding a login and user registration feature to the project, so that users can be authenticated to access the resources.